DidenkoDmitriy/fish_stock/README.md

 "# fish_stock"
-This project made by Dmitriy to KhNIRO.
+This project made by Dmitriy and Vladislav to KhNIRO.